zitrosolrac/datajoint-tutorial/beginner/building_first_pipeline/python/first-table.rst

    (0 tuples)

-Unfortunately, changing the table definition (the ``definition`` property) of the class after the table has been created in the data pipeline does **not** change the definition of the already existing table.
+Unfortunately, changing the table definition (the ``definition`` property) of the class after the table has been created in the data pipeline does **not** change the definition of the already-existing table.

-The best way to deal with this error, especially this early in the design process, is to drop the table all together.
+The best way to deal with this error, especially this early in the design process, is to drop the table alltogether.
 You can do so as follows:

 .. code-block:: python